MiracleGodspeed/GM_Pay_Frontend/README.md

 npm start

-##Also modify the axios base url accordingly to match the port for the apis on your local machine
+##Also locate the endpoint file (util/endpoint.js) to modify the axios base url to match the port for the apis on your local machine